Chandresh39/Micro-Project-php/README.md

 # Micro-Project-php
  KhataBook Clone.
-Using php &amp; bootstrap
+Using php, bootstrap and xampp